"You must be delusional": Euphonik champions Cassper over AKA in rap, SA debates

 @favoritehun was not convinced by Euphonik:

-"Lol you must be delusional Casper has been a nobody since AKA died."
+"Lol, you must be delusional.
+Cassper has been a nobody since AKA died."

 @REECECENTRE added: